 What work experience/internships did you have before beginning with Imperial College Business School?

 Prior to joining Imperial College Business School, I had experience at two different marketing agencies (digital and e-commerce optimisation), a start-up called The Hair Routine (a brand that sells organic and personalised hair care), and in the marketing department of ALDO Group, a world-renowned shoe retailer.

 Why did you decide to study MSc Management at Imperial College Business School?

 I chose to study MSc Management at Imperial College Business School due to Imperial College’s stellar reputation across the world, as it is one of the ‘global top ten universities’.
 Additionally, I liked how Imperial seemed more progressive than other business schools in London, and had connections to the world of science and technology, since Imperial College London is also recognised for its engineering, natural science, and medical schools.

 What aspects of the programme do you enjoy the most?

-I enjoyed how the programme was very well-rounded and offered students a variety of courses, ranging from finance and accounting to marketing and organisational behaviour.
+I enjoyed how the programme was very well-rounded and offered students a variety of modules, ranging from finance and accounting to marketing and organisational behaviour.
 I believe that this knowledge will be useful in the real world since it helps to know about a little bit of everything.